sanskritsingh/Telling-Stories-with-Data-Page/Final Project_Part_III.md

 ## Visualization
 There are around 4 visualizations were used in the final presentation.
 A couple of them were sourced from the data collected from [OECD Website](https://data.oecd.org/transport/road-accidents.htm).
 The other graphs have been drawn on Datawrapper and have the source mentioned on them.

+Keeping the audience in mind, the backgrounds have been constantly kept from different road trips.
+The different backgrounds are from the different continents of the world and placed so as to be aesthetically pleasing for viewers.

 ## Final Call to Action
 The final call to action was decided after I decided that all people who are travel enthisiuats are my target audience for the final data story